skvadrik/re2c/src/manual/warnings/match_empty_string/simple_example.rst

 A simple example
 ~~~~~~~~~~~~~~~~

-``[-Wmatch-empty-string]`` warns when a rule is nullable (matches empty string).
+``[-Wmatch-empty-string]`` warns when a rule is nullable (matches an empty string).
-It was intended to prevent hitting eternal loop in cases like this:
+It was intended to prevent infinite looping in cases such as this:

 :download:`[wmatch_empty_string.re] <wmatch_empty_string.re.txt>`